maixnor/wu-quartz/content/Previous Questions BS.md

 		1. False
 	3. When it is possible for a company to invest cash money at 5% per year and to lend money at the same interest rate of 5% then the value of [[cash flow]] of 1.000 Euro one year in the future from the viewpoint of today is 1000/1.05.
 		1. Correct
-	4. The fact that balance sheets do not contain most [[intangible assets]] is one main reason why the [[market capitalization]] of companies is very often higher than their net value=equity according to the [[balance sheet]].
+	4. The fact that balance sheets do not contain most [[intangible assets]] is one main reason why the [[market capitalization]] of companies is very often higher than their net value=equity according to the [[Balance Sheet]].
 		1. Correct
 12. Which statement is/are correct?
-	1. When a company invests money to build up a brand than such investments always decrease [[profit]] since brand name capital is an intangible asset that cannot be listed in the [[balance sheet]]
+	1. When a company invests money to build up a brand than such investments always decrease [[profit]] since brand name capital is an intangible asset that cannot be listed in the [[Balance Sheet]]
 		1. False
 	2. When the price of a product is increased then it can be expected that less units of the product will be sold but revenues may still increase
 		1. Correct